wovo/torsor/readme.md

 # Limitations

-The torsor class limits the operations on a torsor to adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
+The torsor class limits the operations on a torsor to basically adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
 AAding two torsors is possible, but it yields a torsor/<torsor<>>.

-As a colleague remarked, taking the average of a number of torsor values, is a valid operation, which can not be done directly.
+As a colleague remarked, taking the average of a number of torsor values is a valid operation, which can not be done directly with this torsor class.

 ------------------------------------------------------------------------------

 # To do list

-- find a nice torsor picture that isn't a user-defined pokemon
+- find a nice torsor picture that isn't a user-defined pokemon (anchor??)
 - copyright formats wrong in pandoc
-- force inlining
 - more tests
 - add spaceship (when it becomes available)
 - transparent exception passing
 - ::torsor means that it can't be put in a namespace?
-- put the concepts in a namepsace
 - eliminate the torsor(int,42) hack
 - rewrite mathematical background